Going to work every day and getting a paycheck every two weeks? That’s active income.

 We talk about this at length in how parents can raise their kids to be good entrepreneurs, rather than good employees.
 It starts with teaching your kids to think differently about money.

 But with passive income, you have to invest money, time, or both before you start seeing any results.
 Passive income requires more work than active income… at first.

 See all that time put in, before the money starts coming in?

 Yeah… that’s just not what most people are all about.

 That graph above looks nothing like the traditional relationship between time and money.
 Passive income is about breaking out of that “time = money” mindset, and thinking like this:

 “If I spend the next 60 days scouting for potential rental investments, making offers, settling on a property, and placing a good long-term tenant in my new rental, I’ll earn $400/month in income for the rest of my life.”

-See how that works on the first graph?
 Time, money, and effort up front, followed by stopping work but continuing to earn money.